Nick Seeler

-Nick Seeler (born June 3, 1993) is an American professional ice hockey defenseman for the Philadelphia Flyers of the National Hockey League (NHL).
-He was drafted by the Minnesota Wild in the fifth round, 131st overall, in the 2011 NHL Entry Draft.
+Nick Seeler (born June 3, 1993) is an American professional ice hockey player who is a defenseman for the Philadelphia Flyers of the National Hockey League (NHL).
+He was drafted by the Minnesota Wild in the fifth round, 131st overall, in the 2011 NHL entry draft.
 Prior to turning professional, Seeler played for the University of Nebraska Omaha and University of Minnesota.

 Playing career

 As a student at Eden Prairie High School for four years, Seeler played on both the junior varsity hockey team and school golf team.
 However, he saw limited playing time due to his short stature until after a growth spurt in his junior year where he began to develop more as a player.
 Before graduating, Seeler had been honored as a First-Team All-State selection, an All-Metro First Team choice, All-Lake Conference and a member of the All-Tournament Team in the State Tournament.

 Junior

 While in his senior year at Eden Prairie High School, Seeler committed to play NCAA Division 1 hockey for the University of Nebraska Omaha.
-He was later drafted 131st overall in the 2011 NHL Entry Draft by the Minnesota Wild.
+He was later drafted 131st overall in the 2011 NHL entry draft by the Minnesota Wild.
 Following the draft, he then went on to play with the Muskegon Lumberjacks and the Des Moines Buccaneers in the United States Hockey League for the 2011–12 USHL season where he was named to the USHL All-Rookie Team.
 He stated that he felt going through the USHL before joining the collegiate league would be the best way to prepare for the jump from junior hockey to college.